• Published: Mar 08 2025 04:39 AM

 wave

-The state anticipates total receipts of ₹4,08,647 crore, including revenue receipts of ₹2,92,477 crore and borrowings of ₹1.16 lakh crore.
-While aiming for increased revenue from various tax sources, the budget also acknowledges a revenue deficit and fiscal deficit, indicating planned borrowings to fund ambitious projects.
+The state expects total receipts of ₹4,08,647 crore, including revenue receipts of ₹2,92,477 crore and borrowings of ₹1.16 lakh crore.
+They're aiming to increase revenue from various tax sources, but let's be realistic, there's a revenue deficit and a fiscal deficit.
+This means they're planning to borrow to fund these ambitious projects.
+It’s a gamble, but a potentially rewarding one if executed well.

 FAQ